Home / Events

 Humboldt-Toiyabe spans roughly 6.3 million acres across Nevada and a slice of eastern California, making it the largest national forest in the lower 48 states.

 The tree’s nickname, Silver Belle, nods both to the “Silver State” and classic holiday imagery.
-Forest Service fact sheets describe her as having an almost perfectly uniform crown and sturdy branches – exactly what the Architect of the Capitol team looks for when they choose a tree in midsummer.
+Forest Service fact sheets describe her as having an almost perfectly uniform crown and sturdy branches – exactly what the Architect of the Capitol tea

 Who’s Hauling the Holiday Magic?

-For the 12th Year, Kenworth T680 featuring a special design Will transport the US Capitol Christmas Tree to Washington, DC.
+For the 12th year, a Kenworth T680 featuring a special design will transport the US Capitol Christmas Tree to Washington, DC.

 Knight-Swift, Kenworth & Friends: The Transport Team